 Scott Williamson

-“TruTV, an undervalued channel.”
+4 Shows Proving TruTV Is an Underappreciated Channel

 KP: TruTV

+Meta

+TruTV, the host of shows like "Adam Ruins Everything" and "The Carbanaro Effect," is a lesser known channel but streams quality programming.

+Photo

+TruTV gave CollegeHumor’s Adam Conover his own platform for "Adam Ruins Everything."
+(Illustration by Hannah Delmore, Kent State University)

-In today’s media environment, an increasing amount of our news and entertainment is being relayed to us online.
-Not only are conventional shows and film being streamed and even created by companies like Netflix, but web creators have seen ever increasing viewership in the last decade.
-Traditional television outlets have still seen popularity, with channels like HBO, NBC, CBS, ABC and TBS all achieving acclaim both via their usual niche as well as an increasing online presence.
-Their sitcoms and talk shows show little sign of seeing any significant drop in views for the foreseeable future.
-However, the mainstream nature of television channels in a modern context is often limited primarily to these channels.
-With the waning volume of acknowledged T.V. channels, one that is often overlooked is TruTV.
-In spite of it’s original iteration as Court TV, it has produced a number of highly rated comedy programs.
-Plagued by its comparative obscurity, the network even used its broadcast of the 2018 NCAA tournament in order to draw attention to its own programs.
-Here are a few of TruTV’s most popular shows.
+In today’s media, an increasing amount of entertainment is being relayed online, so, to stay relevant, traditional television outlets with channels like HBO, NBC, CBS, ABC and TBS fill their usual niche as well as an increasingly online presence.
+Their sitcoms and talk shows reflect little sign of any significant drop in views for the foreseeable future, but one that is often overlooked is truTV.
+In spite of its original iteration as Court TV, it has produced several highly rated comedy programs.
+Here are a few of truTV’s most redeeming shows.

-Impractical Jokers
+“Impractical Jokers”

-In 1990, Staten Islanders Brian Quinn (“Q”), Joe Gatto, James Murray (“Murr”), and Sal Vulcano met in high school, where the four would form the improv club “The Tenderloins.”
-After they graduated, the group would go on to enjoy a fruitful career on stage and online (though no longer updated with sketches, the group’s YouTube channel has been around since 2006).
-In 2011, they would achieve further success on-screen.
+In 1990, Staten Islanders Brian Quinn, Joe Gatto, James Murray and Sal Vulcano met in high school, where the four formed the improv club The Tenderloins.
+After graduation, they went on to enjoy a fruitful career on stage and online; although no longer updated with sketches, the group’s YouTube channel has been around since 2006.
+In 2011, they achieved further success on screen.

-A staple of TruTV for seven years, “Impractical Jokers” follows the four as they task each other to enact various pranks and challenges on the unsuspecting public.
-Each episode typically ends in a loser who have failed or refused too many challenges.
-Their punishment cannot be refused and is therefore especially embarrassing and/or personally terrifying for them.
-The most extreme of these have included piercings, tattoos, and an unsettling drivers license photo.
+A staple of truTV for seven years, “Impractical Jokers” follows the four as they dare each other to enact various pranks and challenges on the unsuspecting public.
+Each episode typically ends in a loser who has failed or refused too many challenges.
+Their punishment cannot be declined and is therefore especially embarrassing or personally terrifying for them.
+The most extreme examples have included piercings, tattoos and an unsettling driver’s license photo.

-While there are many occasions where members of the group are recognized, the show is off of enough people’s radar to facilitate their antics.
-Their tendency to change location to different states aids in this as well, as the New England populace can only remain aloof to them for so long.
+Although sometimes members of the group are recognized, the show is off enough people’s radar to facilitate their antics.
+Their tendency to shift location to different states helps as well, as the New England populace can only remain aloof to them for so long.
 For that reason, it may prove to be bittersweet when their film is released in 2019, which will likely both launch them to further notoriety as well as make their job that much more difficult.

-Adam Ruins Everything
+“Adam Ruins Everything”

-For the last 20 years, CollegeHumor has entertained millions with current subscriber count on YouTube of 13 million.
-Its online sketches have seen many cast members come and go in SNL fashion, with a number of those who’ve departed going on to larger projects both under and outside of the CollegeHumor brand.
-The former is the case for Adam Conover.
-The “Adam Ruins Everything” concept originated as a few CollegeHumor sketches, but in 2015 they would be picked up by TruTV, become another of it’s greatest hits.
+For the last 20 years, CollegeHumor has entertained millions, with a current subscriber count on YouTube of 13 million.
+Its online sketches have seen cast members come and go in SNL fashion, some of who have gone on to larger projects, like Adam Conover.
+The “Adam Ruins Everything” concept originated as a few CollegeHumor sketches, but in 2015 they were picked up by truTV and became another of its greatest hits.